fizge/1-SENECA-UDC_Coil_Proyect/README.md

 | **Confirm Selections** | Generates the data once input and output selected.
 A dialog appears when this button is selected.   |
 |**Generate model**      | Creates linear regression chart and the model formula.                                              |

-## System Requirements
+### System Requirements
 | Operating system | Requirements |
 | ---------------- | -------------            |
 | Windows          | *Windows XP or higher    |
 | Mac              | *Mac OS 11 or higher     |

-## Installation Instructions
+### Installation Instructions
-Once you review if your device is compatible, you can download StatWizard to your desktop and start using all of its data analyzing features.
-The installation process differs slightly on both Mac and Windows operating systems, but the StatWizard interface.
+Once you review if your device is compatible, you can download DataPilot to your desktop and start using all of its data analyzing features.
+The installation process differs slightly on both Mac and Windows operating systems, but the DataPilot interface.

-### To install StatWizard [needs work- will be editing tonight]
+### To install DataPilot [needs work- will be editing tonight]
-1. On your browser, visit StatWizard's [Download page](www.placeholderstatwizardweb.com).
+1. On your browser, visit DataPilot's [Download page](www.placeholderDataPilotweb.com).
 2. Select the download link that fits your system requirements (See System Requirements Table)
 3. Open your downloads folder and click the file.
-The StatWizard Setup Wizard appears.
+The DataPilot Setup Wizard appears.
 4. Click Start Install.
 5. Click Finish Install to exit setup.

-### To launch StatWizard [needs work- editing tonight]
+### To launch DataPilot [needs work- editing tonight]
-1. Locate the StatWizard file on your desktop.
+1. Locate the DataPilot file on your desktop.
 2. Click the file.
-The StatWizard welcome screen opens.
+The DataPilot welcome screen opens.
 3. Click Start.

-## The StatWizard Interface [will label main interface for latitude, longitude and selections]
+### The DataPilot Interface [will label main interface for latitude, longitude and selections]
-StatWizard has many features to help you customize the result
+DataPilot has many features to help you customize the result

 ### Opening data files
-To start using StatWizard, you must open a data file.
-StatWizard works with Excel (.xls), Data Base (.db), and Comma Separated Values (.csv) files.
+To start using DataPilot, you must open a data file.
+DataPilot works with Excel (.xls), Data Base (.db), and Comma Separated Values (.csv) files.
-1. Open StatWizard and select Open File. <br>
+1. Open DataPilot and select Open File. <br>
    The File Explorer dialog appears.
 2. Select a file > Open. <br>
    The Linear Regression chart appears with data values. <br>
    ![2024-11-12_12-24-32](https://github.com/user-attachments/assets/1684d3a5-e3a9-4041-99ce-18c156f69298)
-   Note: StatWizard can only work with excel, Data Base, and CSV files. <br>
+   Note: DataPilot can only work with excel, Data Base, and CSV files. <br>
 3. Select values for input and output.
 4. Select Confirm Selections > OK. <br>
    The Preprocessing Options selections appear.